nodejs/node/doc/api/child_process.md

 ```

 Child Node.js processes will have a [`process.send()`][] method of their own
-that allows the child to send messages back to the parent.
+that allows the child process to send messages back to the parent process.

 There is a special case when sending a `{cmd: 'NODE_foo'}` message.
 Messages
 containing a `NODE_` prefix in the `cmd` property are reserved for use within